James Horner

 Frequently Asked Questions

-Some of James Horner's most popular songs include My Heart Will Go On (Dialogue Mix) - includes "Titanic" film dialogue, My Heart Will Go On - Love Theme from "Titanic, A Gift Of A Thistle.
-These tracks have impressed fans and helped cement their place in the music industry.
+James Horner's most streamed songs include My Heart Will Go On (Dialogue Mix) - includes "Titanic" film dialogue, My Heart Will Go On - Love Theme from "Titanic, A Gift Of A Thistle.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.